aysark/NotesOnJava8/readme.md

 # Intro
-These are my own notes to a week long Java 8 course (which also touches on JEE).
-These notes are designed to provide a quick overview of major changes or new ideas, it is not a comprehensive guide and certainly does not outline all changes introduced with Java 8.
+These are my own notes to a week long Java 8 course (which also touches on JEE, Spring and design patterns).
+These notes are designed to provide a quick overview of major changes, new ideas or just simply cool stuff!
+It is not a comprehensive guide and certainly does not outline all changes introduced with Java 8.
 But for any seasoned developers, it should serve as a good refresher.

 _The Java 8 release is arguably the biggest update to the Java lang since ever._